atla5/libre-wc/README.md

 $ npm run start
 ```

-## Invitation
+## Invitation/How to Contact Me

 If you have any questions about what you see, please don't hesitate to contact me.

-You can do so in the 'Issues' tab of this repository, on the code4Lib
+You can do so in the ['Issues' tab](https://github.com/atla5/libre-wc/issues) of this repository,
+  on the [code4Lib slack](https://code4lib.slack.com) as '@atla5', or the [polymer slack](https://polymer.slack.com)
+  as 'Aidan S'.